 Also, I recently noticed that big to medium-sized braids tend to last longer than smaller sized braids.

 And in some cases, itching and dry scalp plus painful and tight styling can interfere with how long it lasts.

-My sisters once removed hair braids 24 hours after installation, If she was asked how long the style lasted for her she will say just 1 day lol.
+My big sister once removed her braids 24 hours after installation because of pain and itching scalp; and if you ask her how long the style lasted for her, she would say “just one day”, lol.

 - Can Fermented Rice Water Go Bad?

 - How Long Do Passion Twists Last on Hair?

 - 4 Ways To Achieve Hair Goals With Extensions and Wigs

 - How Long Do Spring Twists Last?

 - Spring Twists vs Passion Twists: Which is Better?

 How to Care For Cornrows Braids and Make It Last Longer?